theqabalist/angstrom/README.md

 * **bufferedBody**: attempts to buffer the entire body and return a promise for it
 * **jsonBody**: bufferedBody, but with parsing to JSON included

+### Streaming responses
+You may send a kefir or bacon stream (requires "onValue") as body$ instead of body in the response promise, and will consume the stream into the response body.

 ## App example
 ```javascript
 const {serve, router: {compile, get}, apps: {fileServer}} = require("angstrom");